WebAssembly/component-model/design/mvp/WIT.md

 ```

 Note that these can all be combined to additionally import packages with
-multiple versions and renaming as different identifiers.
+multiple versions and renaming as different WIT identifiers.

 ```wit
 package local:demo;